Sichuan cuisine: Features

 The complex topography of Sichuan Province, including its mountains, hills, plains, plateaus and the Sichuan Basin, has shaped its food customs with versatile and distinct ingredients.

 Abundant rice and vegetables are produced from the fertile Sichuan Basin, whereas a wide variety of herbs, mushrooms and other fungi prosper in the highland regions.
 Pork is overwhelmingly the most common type of meat consumed.
 Beef is somewhat more common in Sichuan cuisine than it is in other Chinese cuisines, perhaps due to the prevalence of oxen in the region.
 Sichuan cuisine also uses various cow and pork offal as ingredients, including intestine, arteries, head, tongue, skin and liver.
 Rabbit meat is much more popular in Sichuan than elsewhere in China.
 It is estimated that the Sichuan Basin and Chongqing area are responsible for about 70 percent of China's total rabbit meat consumption.
 The salt produced from Sichuan salt springs and wells does not contain iodine, which led to issues with goiter before the 20th century.

 Sichuan cuisine often contains food preserved through pickling, salting and drying.
 Preserved dishes are generally served as spicy dishes with heavy application of chili oil.

 Ingredients

 The most unique and important spice in Sichuan cuisine is the Sichuan (Szechuan) pepper (huājiāo (flower pepper, 花椒)), which has an intense, fragrant citruslike taste and produces a notably distinct "numbingly spicy" (麻 (má)) sensation in the mouth.
 Other commonly used spices in Sichuan cuisine are garlic, chili peppers, ginger, and star anise.

 Broad bean chili paste (豆瓣醬 (dòubànjiàng)) is another important seasoning.
-It is an essential component to famous dishes such as Mapo tofu and twice-cooked pork.
+It is an essential component in famous dishes such as Mapo tofu and twice-cooked pork.

 Sichuan cuisine is the origin of several prominent sauces/flavors widely used in modern Chinese cuisine, including: